Sharon Claydon MP

 Many students would have to start repaying their students debts as soon as they enter the workforce, making it more difficult to meet daily living expenses or save for a home.

-Labor has previously and will continue to reject calls for a lower repayment threshold of $30,000 or $40,000 on the grounds of fairness and impact.
-A threshold of $42,000, as recommended by a recent report, also fails these tests.
+Labor has previously and will continue to reject calls for a lower repayment threshold of 40,000 on the grounds of fairness and impact.
+A threshold of 100,000 degrees still on the table.

 The income contingent loans scheme (HECS-HELP), introduced by Labor, is based on the principle that you repay your contribution only if you benefit from your education in the way of higher salaries.